Create by Mediavine is the newest industry player, and a welcome addition to WordPress repository of recipe card plugins available for recipe SEO.

 You can add links to freeform fields in the Create recipe card (such as description, ingredients, instructions and notes).
 Links, including affiliate links, are added manually in the plugin’s freeform fields by clicking the link icon in the WYSIWYG.

 To add an affiliate link to an ingredient, switch the toggle button to Detail and expand the arrow to the right of the ingredient.
-A nofollow tag for can easily be applied to specific links here too.
+A nofollow tag can easily be applied to specific links here too.

 Create uses the standard WordPress link editor, but adds in a nofollow checkbox globally, so that nofollow can be leveraged the same way in both the recipe card and post editor for compliance.